Skip to content

 Glossary

-A dictionary of special terms for the Data Package Standard.
+A glossary of terms used in the Data Package standard.

 Language